Stories from Hartford's Grassroots

 Although the artistic trend was portrayed as an intellectual pursuit for the international elite, Wilde believed that art should be available to everyone.
 “The clerk, the day-laborer and the shop-woman may be taught to appreciate” beauty which is “latent in every man and woman,” according to the lone pro-Wilde correspondent in the Hartford Courant.
 Wilde is still known today as a cultural pioneer who urged women to leave Victorian dress behind and adopt comfort— including wearing pants— instead.

 The caricatures of Oscar Wilde (never flattering) often included a sunflower or lily.
-Wilde, in fact, did count such flowers as natural beauty, for its own sake, to be admired.
-This idea was not as outlandish as the one-percent may have thought.
-Consider, for instance, a popular union labor song for the eight-hour day fight.
+Wilde, in fact, did count such flowers as natural beauty to be admired for its own sake.
+This idea was not as outlandish as the one-percent (the Gilded Agers) may have thought.
+Consider, for instance, a popular union labor song to win the eight-hour day.
 How different is it from Wilde’s ethos?

 We want to feel the sunshine; we want to smell the flowers;